 The Supplier Development Programme (SDP) was established in 2008, and is a partnership of Local Authorities, Scottish Government and other public bodies that works together to bring FREE support in all aspects of tendering to Scottish-based SMEs.

 By assisting businesses to become tender ready for public procurement, SDP improves all-round efficiency, sustainability and market potential – and supports local wealth creation.
-The Programme currently has more than 13,500 SME registered businesses in Scotland.
+As of October 2020, the Programme has more than 17,000 SME registered businesses in Scotland.

 SDP’s key objectives are to:

 - Raise awareness of opportunities arising from public sector spend;

 - Provide training and support via traditional classroom style, face-to-face, or via webinar, in all aspects public sector tendering;

 - Improve the tender readiness of local suppliers through early intervention and early engagement;

 - Support our member organisations to meet the Sustainable Procurement Duty; and

 - Promote links and integrate with other government business support services.